pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/WR-Route/README.md

 - Get the Rare Candy
 - Get the PPUP

-Post Cycling Road Menu:
-- Bike

-Cut the bushes to get to Safari Zone
+Bike to cut the bushes to get to Safari Zone

 Menu inside Safari Zone:
 - Use Super Repel